 I enjoy writing texts of various kinds.
-Blogging, writing articles, and mixing them with longer texts in the form of books for example.
-There have also been written some reports over the years in the various professional roles.
-Occasionally I venture into writing new forms of texts and genres.
-I read many different kinds of readers, a prerequisite for improving and developing my writing.
+Blogging, writing articles, mixed with longer texts in the form of books for example.
+Some reports have also been written over the years in my various professional roles.
+Occasionally I explore my writing by trying out new forms of texts and genres.
+I read different kinds of written material, a prerequisite for improving and developing my writing.

-Swedish is my mother tongue and English is my second language.
-It is interesting that the tonality of the texts differs depending on the language I use.
-When the text is written in English, I am transported back to the time in California and the feeling and sensations of San Diego.
-The text develops differently if I write in English.
-French is the third language and the one in which I now only read texts.
-They take me back to the feeling of the time in Antibes, France.
+Swedish is my mother tongue, and English is my second language.
+Interestingly, the tonality of the texts differs depending on the language I use.
+When writing texts in English, I transfer back to time spent in California and the vibe of San Diego, and they develop differently, i.e., getting another tonality.
+French is the third language and the one in which I nowadays only read texts.
+They take me back to the feeling experienced during years spent in Antibes, France.
 The fourth language is Spanish and takes me into the Mexican mood.

-Culture, history, senses, encounters with people, etc., are carried by languages.
+Culture, history, perceptions, encounters with people, etc., are carried within languages.
 Learning a language involves so much more than learning words.
-Languages shape thoughts and behavior, and with a better understanding of this complexity and interconnectedness, communication skills may increase for the better.
-In everyday life, this becomes clear when moving between subjects, professional roles, and workplaces.
+Languages shape thoughts and behavior, and In everyday life, this becomes clear when moving between subjects, professional roles, and workplaces.
 Even within countries, language may differ in different settings, such as between big cities and small towns.
-Even in nearby neighborhoods, there may be different cultures and local vocabularies.
+And may also be experienced in nearby neighborhoods, where there may be different cultures and local vocabularies.
+And with a better understanding of this complexity and interconnectedness, communication skills may improve for the better.